Archive for June 20th, 2008

 q – quality of the response in the 0-5 grade scale.

-If EF is less than 1.3 then let EF be 1.3. - If the quality response was lower than 3 then start repetitions for the item from the beginning without changing the E-Factor (i.e. use intervals I(1), I(2) etc. as if the item was memorized anew).
+- If the quality response was lower than 3 then start repetitions for the item from the beginning without changing the E-Factor (i.e. use intervals I(1), I(2) etc. as if the item was memorized anew).

 - After each repetition session of a given day repeat again all items that scored below four in the quality assessment.
 Continue the repetitions until all of these items score at least four.